-Tariq Darrell O'Meally is an artist searching for the power within introspection and vulnerability in the African American body, as a means to synthesize kinesthetic stories that will resonate in a way that is socially relevant, empathetic, and impactful.
+Tariq Darrell O'Meally is an artist searching for the power within introspection and vulnerability in the African American body.He has pursued the re-imagining of kinesthetic narratives as a means to resist and disrupt canonized stories that have perpetuated the dehumanization of marginalized groups, specifically black people.
+He seeks to synthesize those stories that will resonate in a way that is socially relevant, empathetic, and impactful.

 Currently his work focuses on being a Contemporary dance artist striving to transition into a post-contemporary context.
 That is to say that if Contemporary work interacts with the fierce urgency of now; then post-contemporary exploration integrates what has happened, what is happening, and what will happen, intersecting these concepts with the vulnerability and necessity of being human.

 As a choreographer, O'Meally has presented his work at the John F. Kennedy Center, Smithsonian Arts and Industries Building, By The People Festival, The Clarice Smith 34th & 35th Annual Choreographer's Showcase, Mid-Atlantic North Gala at the American College Dance Association and Richmond Dance Festival.

 He is the Artistic Director of Tariq Darrell+the UNUM Dance Collective, a DMV based collection of dance artist’s seeking to create doorways and windows leading to the seen and unseen; lived and living experiences of African Americans.